iSugam/creating-carousel/README.md

 # Making my own carousel
-## Note - I am still making it to be more efficient
+## Note - I am still working on it to make it more efficient.
 Trying to create my own carousel library for my future uses

 ### Codes for using